Phylum Platyhelminthes: Characteristics, Examples, Platyhelminthes, Classification, Topics

 • Examples: Taenia (tapeworm), Echinococcus (hydatid tapeworm)

-• Pathogenic Effects and Diseases: Taeniasis, echinococcosis
+• Pathogenic Effects and Diseases: Taeniasis, Echinococcosis

 Ecological and Economic Importance of Platyhelminthes

-Role in Ecosystems
+• Role in Ecosystems

 Flatworms play an important role in their ecosystem as predators and prey in balancing the diversity of certain biological communities.
 They are predators of smaller invertebrates and thus help in population control.
 In addition, while flatworms consume detritus and other different decaying matter, they serve to break down and recycle organic material, thereby raising the input of nutrients into their environment.

-Economic Impacts
+• Economic Impacts

-Parasitic flatworms impart a huge healthcare cost to humans by causing schistosomiasis and taeniasis in human beings, which require medical treatments and public health interventions.
+Parasitic flatworms impose a huge healthcare cost on humans by causing schistosomiasis and taeniasis in human beings, which require medical treatments and public health interventions.
 In agriculture, infections caused by these parasites in livestock, especially by liver flukes and tapeworms, reduce productivity and lower the quantity of meat and milk yielded by these animals, thereby increasing the expenses of veterinary care.
 Therefore, these factors result in a huge economic loss.

 Recommended Video for Platyhelminthes